 The comprehensive arms control plan between Osea and Yuktobania that went into effect in January this year has reached its next challenge: disposing of the most powerful strategic nuclear submarine in history.
-For two governments who have actively worked to shift from a wartime footing at the end of the Circum-Pacific War, there can be no greater symbol of their dedication towards disarmament than to dispose of a giant that was born of the cold war, survived a hot war, and whose unseen presence puts fear into the hearts of men.
-Today, it has been thrown away to the far side of the world.
+For two governments who have actively worked to shift from their wartime footing at the end of the Circum-Pacific War, there can be no greater symbol of their dedication towards disarmament than to dispose of a giant that was born of the cold war, survived a hot war, and whose unseen presence puts fear into the hearts of men.
+Today, it has been cast away to the far side of the world.

 I arrived at Snider's Top, in the northern part of Usea.
 The tandem rotors of the helicopter whirred as we departed an offshore platform with the inspection party.
 Outside my window, rays of sunlight beamed down onto the northern sea, draped in a thick layer of fog.
 Despite the poor visibility, if I squinted, I could gradually make out a dark figure.
 The shape of a jet black submarine with a trimaran hull soon revealed itself.
-With an overall length of about 550 meters, her gigantic body, even larger than an aircraft carrier, could be described as a moving islet.
+With an overall length of about 550 meters, her gigantic body, even larger than an aircraft carrier, might be best described as a moving islet.
 Her imposing form overwhelmed the tranquility of the northern sea, making even the four Osean tugs towing her look miniscule by comparison.
 The sense of awe I felt at seeing the submarine reminded me of seeing a whaling ship return as a child.

 As we drew closer, the passengers began to smile.
-Seated beside me was Gromov, commander of Yuktobania's Far Eastern Military District.
+Seated beside me was General Gromov of Yuktobania's Far Eastern Military District.
 Across from him is Trade Representative Holland from the Osean Federation.
 The two wasted no time performing a toast with the wine and cheese we had been served.
 A woman in a business suit asked what I wanted to drink; I only asked for hot tea.
 From the back seat, two journalists in formal suits took a series of photos out the window with a truly impressive-looking camera.
 Casually-dressed analysts like me were few and far between.
 In the front seat, the Central Usean government’s Deputy Secretary of Foreign Affairs Staedtler focused on taking photos with his smartphone.
 I reflected on the idea that we now live in an age where top-secret military projects could be revealed and spread over social media in the blink of an eye.

 The Fate of the Scrapped Boat